Camping in Illinois is very popular thanks to its thick forests, rolling hills, and beautiful wetlands.

 A truly picturesque, woodland state park with a walk-in campground perfect for those interested in tent camping in Illinois.
 Amenities include grills, picnic tables, and camp pads, as well as drinking water and restrooms near the parking area.
 Be sure to explore the Big Rocky Hollow trail to see the park’s breathtaking 100-foot intermittent waterfall.

-Offers primitive campsites accessible only by canoe or boat, making it one of the best campgrounds in Illinois when you want to leave the modern world behind.
+Castle Rock State Park has primitive campsites accessible only by canoe or boat, making it one of the best places for canoe and kayak camping in Illinois when you want to leave the modern world behind.
 Activities include bank-fishing along the Rock River and hiking through scenic sandstone bluffs, ravines, and rock formations.
 Don’t miss the Rock River Overlook atop the large rock formation that gave the park its name.

-Tent-campers interested in long-distance hiking and scenic views should look no further.
-This campsite is a six-mile hike along the Red Cedar Trail, marking the trail’s halfway point.
+Tent campers interested in long-distance hiking and scenic views should look no further.
+This campground is a six-mile hike along the Red Cedar Trail, marking the trail’s halfway point.
 Head down the Giant City Nature Trail to explore the prehistoric sandstone bluffs and rock formations referred to as the “Giant City Streets”.
-There are also several other trails to explore, some offering rock-climbing and horseback riding.
+There are also several other trails to explore, some offering rock climbing and horseback riding.

-A primitive campground under the shading limbs of maple, sycamore and cottonwood near New Boston, IL.
+This primitive Illinois campground is under the shading limbs of maple, sycamore and cottonwood near New Boston, IL.
 Part of the Corps of Engineers Rock Island District, it offers 34 campsites on 6.5 acres, all with river views.
 Anglers will especially love the gently-sloping banks for relaxing days of shore-fishing.
 Other amenities include tables, grills, restrooms, and a boat launch.

 This tent-only campground offers full-sand, wooded campsites on the banks of the Illinois River just one hour from Chicago.
 Kayak Morris not only offers kayak rental, but guided kayak tours.
 Children can participate in the Beginner ECO Kayak Tour, introducing them to the sport of kayaking at a leisurely pace.
 They also offer specialty tours, including the 4 Rivers, 1 Kayak and Starved Rock Kayak Tours.